 The land was originally gifted, taken back, then compulsorily purchased!!
-More details on the history can be seen here.
+More details on the history can be seen here: history of Salehurst Cemetery.

-All residents of Salehurst and Robertsbridge have a right to be buried in the Cemetery, on payment of the appropriate administrative fee.
-Non parishioners may, at the discretion of the Cemetery Committee, be buried subject to the payment of double the standard fee.
-This is in order to preserve the limited space for our own residents, but allow for discretion for those with very close ties to the village, one example being residents who have spent their last few years in a nursing home.
+All residents of Salehurst and Robertsbridge, regardless of any religion or faith, have a right to be buried in the Cemetery, on payment of the appropriate administrative fee.
+Non-residents may, at the discretion of the Cemetery Committee, be buried subject to the payment of double the standard fee.
+This is in order to preserve the limited space for residents but allow for discretion for those with very close ties to the village, one example being residents who have spent their last few years in a nursing home.

 If you have never visited the cemetery, why not take a walk up there?
-It is a very tranquil and lovely spot, particularly on a sunny day and has very spectacular views across the village.
+It is a very tranquil and lovely spot, particularly on a sunny day and has some spectacular views.

-1. The right of interment in Salehurst Cemetery is exclusive to the parishioners of the Parish of Salehurst & Robertsbridge, upon payment of the appropriate fee as set out in the scale of fees.
-At the discretion of the Cemetery Committee, non-parishioners may be interred in the Cemetery subject to payment of double the standard fee.
+1. The right of interment in Salehurst Cemetery is exclusive to the residents of the Parish of Salehurst & Robertsbridge, upon payment of the appropriate fee as set out in the scale of fees.
+At the discretion of the Cemetery Committee, non residents may be interred in the Cemetery subject to payment of double the standard fee.

-3. Purchasers or owners of exclusive right of burial cannot under any circumstances dispose of their rights to non-parishioners, nor to parishioners without the consent of the Cemetery Committee.
+3. Purchasers or owners of exclusive right of burial cannot under any circumstances dispose of their rights to non residents, nor to residents without the consent of the Cemetery Committee.

 4. All Notices of Interment shall be given to the Clerk at least three clear days before the proposed interment, exclusive of Sundays, Christmas Day, Good Friday and Bank Holidays (emergencies excepted).